tpascarella/sr50/docs/guides/paperwork.md

 # Organizing Paperwork

+>Keeping documents safe and organized.

+Certain documents require certain extra protections and privacy.
+Other documents you can simply leave in a Dropbox account and everything will be fine.

+## Non-Sensitive Documents

+Google Drive's 15gb free plan is useful for storing these documents.

 ## Sensitive Documents

-Store these files in an online storage provider using 2 factor authentication.

-Examples include:
+Examples of sensitive documents include:
 - Microsoft OneDrive & Microsoft Authenticator
 - Dropbox Vault (Requires Dropbox Plus subscription)

->Keep it where you think it is least likely to get hacked.
+Store these files in an online storage provider using 2 factor authentication.
+Keep it where you think it is least likely to get hacked.

 ### Crypto private keys

-Keep these completely offline.
-Have multiple copies of each stored in multiple secure location.
-Ideally off site in a storage option with video surveillance.
+DO NOT STORE YOUR CRYPTO PRIVATE KEYS DIGITALLY.
+DO NOT TAKE PICTURES OF THEM.
+KEEP THEM 100% OFFLINE AND SECURE IN A FIREPROOF SAFE.

+"Not your keys, not your coins" is a common phrase in the crypto world.
+You should keep your private keys completely offline, and ideally in multiple locations.

 ### Tax documents

-Keep a dedicated binder with the previous 7 years worth of tax forms, and store the binder in a safe.
+Keep a dedicated binder with the previous 7 years worth of tax forms, and store the binder in a fireproof safe.

-## Non-Sensitive Documents

-Anywhere really.
-Google Drive's 15gb free option is useful for this.

 >Increase Your Savings Rate